Net Worth

 Non-fungible tokens (NFTs) peaked in early 2022, attracting high-profile investors like Justin Bieber.
 The singer spent an eye-popping $1.3 million (500 ETH) on Bored Ape #3001 from Yuga Lab’s Bored Ape Yacht Club (BAYC) collection, a purchase fans likened to owning a digital Warhol.
 However, the excitement in the NFT market was short-lived, and values quickly tumbled across the board.
 By June 2023, Bieber’s prized NFT dropped in value to about $60,000, a staggering 95% (or $1.24 million) loss in 18 months.

-The sharp depreciation in the value of Bieber’s NFT in 2023 mirrored a widespread downturn in the NFT market, with many investors witnessing similar losses as the market cooled down.
-In October 2023, disillusioned investors took things into their own hands, launching a class-action lawsuit against Yuga Labs, accusing the company of driving up NFT prices through orchestrated celebrity endorsements.
-Bieber, one of the celebrities in the suit, became a high-profile example of what some saw as misleading influence, with his investments exemplifying the alleged manipulation.
+The sharp depreciation of Bieber’s NFT in 2023 mirrored a broader downturn in the NFT market, with many investors experiencing similar losses as the market cooled.
+In October 2023, disillusioned investors took matters into their own hands, filing a class-action lawsuit against Yuga Labs, accusing the company of inflating NFT prices through orchestrated celebrity endorsements.
+Bieber, one of the celebrities in the suit, became a high-profile example of what some saw as a misleading influence, with his investments exemplifying the alleged manipulation.

 However, Bieber’s NFT collection didn’t end with Bored Ape #3001 as he amassed a portfolio reportedly valued at nearly $2 million at its peak, featuring multiple high-value NFTs acquired during the market’s most unpredictable period.
 His collection includes: